telerik/reporting-docs/embedding-reports/display-reports-in-applications/winui-3-desktop-application/overview.md

 ## Known Limitations

-Currently the WinUI Report Viewer does not provide the following functionalities:
+Currently, the WinUI Report Viewer does not provide the following functionalities:

 * Search in report contents.
 * Enabled accessibility features for the report viewer and rendered report.